 I recently wrote about homemade herbal and fruit liqueurs.
 Many of you requested specific liqueur recipes, so here are a few of the liqueurs I’m making with this year’s harvest.

 I’ve always loved luffa soap, it cleans without being too abrasive.
-I’ve found a lot of different types, so let’s take a look at them and see how we can make our own!
+I’ve found many types so let’s take a look and see how to make our own!

 Herbal Liqueurs in cocktails, enjoyed responsibly, can actually be a health boost.
 Benedictine liqueur and anise liqueur are most common, but there are many other options to try and enjoy!